Silviu Lung

-Silviu Lung (/ro/; born 9 September 1956) is a former Romanian footballer who played as a goalkeeper, who serves as a goalkeeping coach for the Romania national under-20 team.
+Silviu Lung (/ro/; born 9 September 1956) is a Romanian former professional footballer who played as a goalkeeper who currently serves as a goalkeeping coach for the Romania national under-20 team.

 Club career

 Victoria Carei

 Lung was born on 9 September 1956 in Sânmiclăuș, Satu Mare County, Romania.
 He started to play senior football in 1971 at Victoria Carei in Divizia C, being helped due to a rule imposed by the Romanian Football Federation requiring the use of a junior player in lower league games.
 During his time at Victoria, he helped the club achieve promotion to Divizia B.

 Universitatea Craiova

 Lung joined Universitatea Craiova, making his Divizia A debut on 29 August 1974 under coach Constantin Cernăianu in a 1–0 victory against Politehnica Timișoara.
 He spent 14 seasons with Universitatea, being part of the "Craiova Maxima" generation that won two consecutive league titles in 1980 and 1981.
 In the first one, coach Valentin Stănescu gave him only three appearances because he was diagnosed with hepatitis and in the second he played 20 games under the guidance of coach Ion Oblemenco.
 He also won the Cupa României four times, in the years 1977, 1978, 1981 and 1983, but played only in the latter final.
 Lung helped The Blue Lions reach the quarter-finals of the 1981–82 European Cup after eliminating Olympiacos and Kjøbenhavns Boldklub, being eliminated with 3–1 on aggregate by Bayern Munich.
 He was also an integral part of "U" Craiova's team that reached the 1982–83 UEFA Cup semi-finals where they lost to Benfica, making 10 appearances in the campaign.
 Lung won the Romanian Footballer of the Year in 1984 and in the same year he was nominated for the Ballon d'Or.
+Contributing six matches to the 1984–85 UEFA Cup run, he helped "U" navigate past Real Betis and Olympiacos before they ultimately fell to Željezničar in the round of 16.
 He kept a clean sheet in a 3–0 win over AS Monaco in the second leg of the first round of the 1985–86 European Cup Winners' Cup, after losing the first leg 2–0.
 However, they were eliminated in the following round by the eventual winners of the competition, Dynamo Kyiv.